ghga-de/encryption-key-store-service/README.md

 This endpoint takes in the first part of a crypt4gh encrypted file that contains the file envelope and a client public key.
-It decrypts the envelope, using the clients public and GHGAs private key to get the encryption secret.
+It decrypts the envelope, using the clients public and GHGA's private key to obtain the original encryption secret.
-It also creates a new random secret that can be used for re-encryption and stores this new secret in the vault.
+Subsequently, a new random secret that can be used for re-encryption and is created and stored in the vault.
+The original secret is *not* saved in the vault.

-This endpoint returns the new secret, the submitted secret, the envelope offset (length of the envelope) and the secret id for retrieving the new secret from the vault.
+This endpoint returns the extracted secret, the newly generated secret, the envelope offset (length of the envelope) and the secret id which can be used to retrieve the new secret from the vault.

 #### `GET /secrets/{secret_id}/envelopes/{client_pk}`:

-This endpoint takes in a secret_id and a client public key.
+This endpoint takes a secret_id and a client public key.
 It retrieves the corresponding secret from the vault and encrypts it with GHGAs private key and the clients public key to create a crypt4gh file envelope.